treezi1004/PMOSJ/README.md

 # PMOSJ
-Performance Metrics and Optimisation with Scikit-learn in Jupyer
+Performance Metrics and Optimisation with Scikit-learn in Jupyter